heiloworodl/StepMotor4windings/README.md

 #### bool StepMotor4windings::waveStep(int8_t Direction, bool waitForPeriod = true);
 #### bool StepMotor4windings::halfStep(int8_t Direction, bool waitForPeriod = true);
 #### bool StepMotor4windings::fullStep(int8_t Direction, bool waitForPeriod = true);
+The functions to do steps.
+The functions can do only one step at a time.
+The Direction argument determines the direction the step will be made: positive - one direction, negative - the other; if zero, only the power on/off state may be affected
 #### uint32_t StepMotor4windings::get_usStepMinPeriod();
 #### void StepMotor4windings::set_usStepMinPeriod(uint32_t new_usStepMinPeriod);
 #### bool StepMotor4windings::readyForStep(void);